uu-his/Methods/README.md

     * [Fogel, "The limits of quantitative methods in history" AHR 1975](https://doi.org/10.2307/1850498).

 ### Preparations
 Make sure to have R installed beforehand.
-You can just use [the standard R installation](https://www.r-project.org), but many find the [R-studio version](https://www.rstudio.com) pleasant to work with.
-Either way, try to get it up and running before the first tutorial, so we can address any issues before the first lab session.
+You can just use [the standard R installation](https://www.r-project.org), but many find the [R-studio version](https://posit.co/products/open-source/rstudio/) nice to work with.
+Either way, try to get it up and running by the first tutorial, so we can address any issues before the first lab session.
 Once you're up and running, you could take a look at [this R-intro](https://eddelbuettel.github.io/gsir-te/Getting-Started-in-R.pdf).

+### Lab session
+* No lab session this week

+## Week 2: Visualisations.
-### Lab session:
+### Lab session (Tue):
 * Basics of working with R.

-## Week 2: Visualisations.
+### Tutorial (Thu): visualising data
+* In this tutorial we will discuss the principles of making a good visualisation.
+* As preparation for the session, find a striking visualisation in a journal article or on the internet and distribute it to the group no later than 12.00 on the Monday before the tutorial.
+At the tutorial you may be asked to give a short introduction to the visualisation and explain why you think it works.

 ### Readings
 * Healy, _Data Visualization: A Practical Introduction_ (Princeton 2019), chapter 1.
 [Link to the online version](https://socviz.co).
 Skim the rest of the book, ignoring the R-code for now.

 ### Recommended readings
 * Cleveland, William S. 1985.
 The Elements of Graphing Data.
 Pacific Grove, Calif.: Wadsworth & Brooks/Cole Advanced Books & Software.
-This is the book we previously read, is definitely worth a look.
+This is the book we used to read, it is definitely worth a look.

-### Tutorial: visualising data
-* In this tutorial we will discuss the principles of making a good visualisation.
-* As preparation for the session, find a striking visualisation in a journal article or on the internet and distribute it to the group no later than 12.00 on the Monday before the tutorial.
-At the tutorial you may be asked to give a short introduction to the visualisation and explain why you think it is good.

-### Lab session:
-* Data management and visualisations

 ### Assignment
-* Hand in a topic and a preliminary research question by Friday Nov 25th, 17.00.
+* Hand in a topic and a preliminary research question by Friday Nov 24th, 17.00.

 ## Week 3
+### Lab session (Tue):
+* Reshaping data and visualisations

-### Tutorial: research design
+### Tutorial (Thu): research design
 * In this tutorial we will discuss quantitative research designs.
 Some of the literature is somewhat technical, but we will try to distil the core insights in the tutorial.

 ### Readings: